• Facebook

 • The grace of a mother who knows a heart chained is a heart that is never truly hers, but the one she sets free can be hers forever.

-Then and only then will you know this: Of the many gifts you will give your daughter, after loving her, the gift of letting her go is the hardest gift and the greatest gift you have to give her.
+Then and only then will you know this: of the many gifts you will give your daughter, after loving her, the gift of letting her go is the hardest gift and the greatest gift you have to give her.

 Do you suffer from the Good daughter syndrome?
 Take the quiz here, it’s free.